LexicForLXD/Backend/DOCKER_README.md

 ## Start Docker-DEV environment

+- If you want to run the the latest master based image from GitLab without rebuilding it locally remove the <code>build: .</code> line from the docker-compose.yml file - Info: login to the GitLab registry by using <code>docker login git.janrtr.de:4567</code> and providing your GitLab credentials

 - Update the path to the LXD-certificate "/path/to/cert/" with your local path in docker-compose.yml

 - Start all containers